-In addition to social media and review websites, your reputation exists on Google, which is basically the entire rest of the Internet.
-This includes blogs, news websites, even mug shot websites and the like.
+In addition to social media and review websites, your reputation exists on Google, which is basically the entire rest of the internet.
+This includes blogs, news websites and even review websites.
 It’s tougher to pin down monitoring in this area because it is simply so large and spread out, but that doesn’t mean you can’t do it.

-Monitoring online allows you to learn about new links, news stories, and more — and finding out right away gives you a chance to respond.
-Monitoring tools can let you know as soon as a webpage has changed, if there’s a new search result for your name, even if someone has used your image.
-Stay on top of it all with tools designed to help you tame the monitoring power of the Internet.
+Monitoring online allows you to learn about new links, news articles, and more — and finding out right away gives you a chance to respond.
+Monitoring tools can let you know as soon as a web page has changed, if there’s a new search result for your name, even if someone has used your image.

 Online Reputation Monitoring Tools